brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+**The Endless**

+What a bizarre, fantastic film.
+I loved the world and magic of this movie, as well as the general sense of eerie inevitably.
+I'm excited to see the previous film as well.
+The shots of this film are a mix of dutch angles, handheld, and some neat CGI.
+There's quite a bit of upsetting stuff in this film, but it's also a fun ride.

 **47 Meters Down**

 Mandy Moore has never scuba-dived, but on a vacation to Mexico, her asshole friend convinces her to scuba in a cage with sharks to forget a man.
 It goes about as poorly as you’d think.
 I loved every claustrophobic minute of this.
 Fuck the ocean, I’m sticking to the rivers and the lakes that I’m used to.